the-turing-way/the-turing-way/Chapter_Version_Control.md

 A commit should contain exactly one logical change.
 A logical change includes adding a new feature, fixing a specific bug, etc. If it's not possible to describe the high level change in a few words, it is most likely too complex for a single commit.
 The diff itself should be as concise as reasonably possibly and it's almost always better to err on the side of too many patches than too few.
 As a rule of thumb, given only the commit message, another developer should be able to implement the same patch in a reasonable amount of time.

+Don't do:

+- Per-file commits.
+More often than not a logical change affects more than one file and it should not be split up into two commits.
+- Two changes in one patch.
+Something like "Fixed bug 2345 and renamed all foo to bar".
+Unless bug 2345 required the renaming, fixes whould be split it up into multiple patches.
+Others may have to take one of those bug fixes and apply it to a stable branch but not the other one.
+Picking bad patches apart into useful chunks is one of the most time-consuming and frustrating things I've done since it doesn't actually add any value to the project.
+- Whitespace changes together with code changes.
+Needle in a haystack is a fun game, but not when you're looking at patches.
+It's a great way to introduce bugs, though because almost no-one will spot the bug hidden in hundreds of lines that got reindented for fun and profit.
+- The ever-so-lovely code drops.
+Patches with hundreds of lines of code to dump a new feature into the code while at the same time rewriting half the existing infrastructure to support this feature.
+As a result, those hundreds of lines of code need to be reviewed every time a bug is discovered that is somehow related to that area of code.
+It's easier and less time consuming to first rework the infrastructure one piece at a time, then plug the new feature on top.
+As a side-effect, if a project relies on code dumps too often it's discouraging outside developers.
+Would you like to contribute to a project where the time spent filtering the signal from the noise outweighs the actual contribution to the code?
+- Unrelated whitespace changes in patches.
+A reviewer needs to get the big picture of a patch into their brains.
+Whitespace-only hunks just confuse, a reviewer has to look extra hard to check if there's a real change or whether it can be ignored.
+That's not so bad for empty lines added or removed,it's really bad for indentation changes.

 ----

 #### Commit messages